GRCDEV/ArduSim/help/usage.md

 ArduSim can be executed with the following command line:

-    java -jar ArduSim.jar -c <arg> [-r <arg> [-p <arg> -s <arg>]] [-h]
+    java -jar ArduSim.jar <arg>

+    *multicopter*.
+ArduSim runs in a Raspberry Pi 3 B+ attached to the flight controller of a real multicopter.
+    *simulator*.
+ArduSim runs as a multi-UAV simulator in a computer.
-    -c. boolean.
-ArduSim will run as a PC Companion when this parameter is set to true.
-This is the only mandatory parameter.
+    *pccompanion*.
+ArduSim runs as a PC Companion to coordinate the execution in a group of real multicopters, preferably in a laptop for mobility.
-    -r. boolean.
-The default value is false, and it is only used if -c is set to false.
-The value false runs ArduSim for simulation, while the value true runs ArduSim in a real multicopter, which makes the parameters -p and -s mandatory.
-    -p.
-String.
-It represents the protocol name that must be deployed in the real multicopter.
-    -s. double.
-It means the desired flight speed for the real multicopter.
-    -h.
-It shows help explaining the previous parameters.

-To deploy a protocol, ArduSim must be run in the real multicopters and in a computer, preferably a laptop, connected among them in the same WiFi ad-hoc network.
+To deploy a protocol, ArduSim must be run in the real multicopters and in a computer, connected among them in the same WiFi ad-hoc network.
 ArduSim will run as a PC Companion in the computer, which will control the experiment, sending the multicopters the required commands to setup and start the experiment.

 ### 2.1 Real multicopters

 The command line must be:

-    java -jar ArduSim.jar -c false -r true -p "some protocol" -s doubleValue
+    java -jar ArduSim.jar multicopter

+A file named *ardusim.ini* must be in the same folder as *ArduSim.jar* in order to provide ArduSim the needed parameters, among others:

-The specified protocol will be launched.
+* The protocol to be launched.
+* The desired flight speed for the multicopter.

+An example of the *ardusim.ini* file is included in the root of the Eclipse project, and is used when running ArduSim from Eclipse IDE.

 First, ArduSim will wait until the multicopter is ready to fly.
 Then, it will accept the setup and start commands from the PC Companion.
 Messages are sent periodically to the PC Companion to inform the user if all the UAVs are ready to fly.

 Of course, a protocol could start automatically without a PC Companion, but we recommend this method, as some UAVs could start the flight later than others.